 Ever casually call someone out across the office or make a big deal in front of the team over a mistake someone made?
 If the answer is yes, you've done it before.

 I had a boss who wanted to prove that everyone (except me) cheated in school and proceeded to try to ask everyone around the office if they cheated.
 I think it was meant to be funny, but I remember how uncomfortable I felt then.

 Whatever it is, it can seem innocent, but even things you think are light-hearted can hurt people no matter what face they put on publicly.
 This is especially true when you're working with people with different cultures and backgrounds than you; what a brash New Yorker thinks is fine, may be pretty offensive to someone with a West coast, relaxed vibe.

 Critically, people remember that kind of discomfort for a long time.
 And, in some cases, it could be something far more embarrassing and borderline abusive than an honest joke that comes off as uncomfortable.

-Regardless, this might not typically be a reason in itself that an employee will quit (just as many of the points on this list aren’t), but if there are other issues, it could easily be the proverbial “straw that breaks the camel’s back.”
+Regardless, this might not typically be a reason in itself why good employees leave your team (just as many of the points on this list aren't), but if there are other issues, it could easily be the proverbial "straw that breaks the camel's back."